ECON 1008 - Data Analytics

 - Please note that, following University policy, dictionaries are not allowed in School of Economics exams.

-- Legible hand-writing and the quality of English expression are integral parts of the assessment process.
-Marks will not be awarded in the final examination for answers that cannot be read.
+- Legible hand-writing and the quality of English expression are considered to be integral parts of the assessment process.
+If we can’t read what you have written, we can’t give marks for it.

-- The best 4 out of these 6 assignments will be counted for the assessment.
-Because not all of the 6 weekly assignments count for assessment, no special consideration will be given to students who miss a assignment for medical, compassionate or any other reason.
+- Because not all of these marks count for assessment, no special consideration will be given to students who do not submit homework or miss tutorials for medical, compassionate or any other reason.

-There is no extra work that can be done to redeem individual components of assessment during the semester, no matter the reason.
+There is no extra work that can be done to redeem individual components of assessment during the semester, except in light of medical emergencies and other unforeseen events.
+However, assessment components will be made redeemable on a case by case basis after the approval of the course coordinator.

 Assessment marks prior to the final exam may be displayed on the course website.
 Students are encouraged to check their marks and notify the course coordinator of any discrepancies.